omsi96/EXPRESS_TEMPLATE/README.md

-# Express - Sequelize Templat
+# Express - Sequelize Template

 This template allows you to create quick APIs using express, and sequilize.
 There are three main parts you should pay attention to